Share ConsumerLab.com's information with family and friends — or just send to yourself. Simply provide an email address below.

 Your message has been sent.
 Thanks for sharing!

-Supplement Expiration and Best By Dates
+Supplement Expiration - Best By & Manufacture Dates on Labels

 Question: What is the difference between the "Best By" date and the "Date of Manufacture" on a supplement label?
 How do I know how long my supplement will last before it "goes bad"?